aria-grande/TIL/Rails/Rails_introduction.md

 - Rails is a web application development framework written in Ruby.

 ## Rails way
-- **Don't repeat your self**: maintainable, more extensible, and less buggy.
+- **Don't repeat yourself**: maintainable, more extensible, and less buggy.
 - **Convention Over Configuration**: Rails has opinions about the best way to do many things in a web application, and defaults to this set of conventions, rather than require that you specify endless configuration files.

 ## Rails features